Fishing Tips

 How Strong Currents Affect Miami Offshore Fishing

-Currents don’t hide.
+Currents do not hide.
 They leave clues everywhere.
 Surface ripples cut across calm water.
 Color shifts mark where clean blue meets green or brown.
 Weed lines stack up along invisible walls.
 Floating debris collects in tight bands.
-These aren’t random.
-They’re signposts.
+These are not random.
+They are signposts.
 Fish use them.
 So should you.

 - Ripples and color changes show where water masses collide